allbridge-io/allbridge-core-js-sdk/documentation/core-sdk-api.md

 _Returns_:

-* TokenInfoWithChainDetails[] — a list of supported tokens on a given chain
+* TokenWithChainDetails[] — a list of supported tokens on a given chain

 _Example_: